Poppy Cannon: Personal life

 She was born Lillian Gruskin in Cape Town as part of a large Lithuanian Jewish community in South Africa.
 Her parents had been called Robert and Henrietta Gruskin, but had apparently changed their names to Robert and Marion Whitney at the time of their immigration to Pittsburgh, Pennsylvania, in 1908.
 Her sister Anne Fogarty became a popular fashion designer during the 1950s.
-Laura Shapiro's 2015 book Something From the Oven: Reinventing Dinner in 1950s America suggests that the two kept in touch over the years but were not close.

 Poppy Cannon married four times and had three children.
 Her third husband was restaurateur Claude Philippe of the Waldorf Astoria New York, with whom she had a daughter, Claudia.
 In 1949 she became the second wife of the NAACP leader Walter Francis White (with whom she had an affair while he was married to his first wife, Leah Gladys Powell White) at a time when such a marriage was viewed as scandalous, not least within the Black community, some of whom viewed White's marriage to a white woman as a betrayal.
 The couple lived in New York until White's death in 1955.
 She wrote a biography of White, Gentle Knight, published the following year.
-(According to the family history of her second husband, he was descended from the ninth president.)
+(According to the family history of her fourth husband, he was descended from the ninth president.)

-Cannon died on April 1, 1975 after falling from the 23rd floor balcony of her apartment in New York City.
+Cannon died on April 1, 1975, after falling from the 23rd-floor balcony of her apartment in New York City.
 She was 69 years old, and had been in failing health in recent years.